sridharsrinivasan7/MyPersonality_NLP/README.md

 f.
 Combination of both is required.

 Future:
-I’d be using any of the NLP tools to break down the raw status texts to come up with better insights.
+I’d be using different ML algorithms and Lexical analysis tools to break down the raw status texts to come up with better insights.